 He said the ANC’s national general council, held at the end of 2010, said steps had to be taken to deal with the “negative tendencies” threatening to “erode the character, culture and core values of the ANC as a loyal servant of our people and an agent for progressive change in South Africa”.

 “That change includes liberating women from the triple oppression they face in their homes, in society and in their workplace.
+Our country will not be free until women’s dignity is protected by all genuine revolutionaries, who recognise the interlinkages between national, gender and class oppression.”

 The league responded to Mantashe’s statement by saying Malema’s comments were meant to show the ANC had made “great strides” in promoting black ownership.